 Whether you’re shopping for your first house or you’re already a property owner, it’s vital to know the ins and outs of home insurance.
 Not only does homeowners insurance cover your home and belongings, but it also offers protection from any legal bills for policy-covered accidents.

 Like auto insurance, your costs can vary depending on factors like your state of residence and coverage needs.
 Fortunately, there are still steps you can take to lower your costs, both before and after you become a property owner.

 Let’s review how to find affordable home insurance, so you can find the right price for the coverage you need.

 What Does Homeowners Insurance Cover?

-In order to find affordable homeowners insurance, it’s important to understand what it covers!
+To find affordable homeowners insurance, it’s important to understand what it covers!
 (Note that flood and earthquake damage will require separate policies.
 Also, damage caused by neglect or faulty construction/maintenance will not be covered.)
 Most homeowners insurance consists of four standard coverages:

 This covers the repair/replacement cost of the home’s structure if damaged by a covered event.
 This includes foundation, roofing, walls, floors, built-in appliances, garages, sheds, and other structures.

 Personal Property Coverage

 This protects the home’s contents from any damage caused by a covered peril, like theft or fire.
 Standard personal property coverage usually includes furniture, electronics, jewelry, and clothing.